Ayrshire Scotland -

 5 years old, having made its maiden voyage

 from Liverpool to Quebec in 1920.
-Towards the end of her long

 Atlantic sea voyage, Margaret would first